 The question here is who decides if a generation is worthy?

-Well, he did come.
+Well, the Messiah did come.
 His name is Jesus.
-And God thought that it was time for the Messiah to arrive to save the world, the whole world from sin and death.
+And God thought that it was time for the Messiah to arrive to save the world — the whole world from sin and death.

-Here are some of them starting with the earliest book of the Bible, Genesis.
+Here are some of those prophecies starting with the first book of the Bible, Genesis.

-This was prophesied by Balaam a former sorcerer through whom God picked to speak.
+This was prophesied by Balaam a former sorcerer through whom God chose to speak.
 A 3000 year old inscription in Aramaic of that verse exists in Jordan.
-Balaam’s prophecy led the wise men to look for a start that announced the birth of king.
+Balaam’s prophecy led the wise men to look for a star that announced the birth of king.

-Here Moses tells the Israelites not just that Jesus is coming, but that they must listen to Him.
+Here Moses tells the Israelites not only that Jesus is coming, but that they must listen to Him.

 Jesus spoke in parables.
 And this was fulfilled.
 See Matt.
 13:35